 There are so many opportunities to get involved in!
 How do you know what is right for you?
 Important factors that admissions committees are looking for are: Clinical exposure, leadership, involvement, research, community service or volunteering, working, and many others!
 Come visit our office and we can talk through ways to get involved!

 The Association of American Medical Colleges has published several core competencies that they are looking for with their applicants.
 We recommend that you get involved with activities that develop these competencies and characteristics.
-Check it out and let us know if you have any questions!
+Check it out and let us know if you have any questions and be sure to check out our bulletin-board located in the SAS Center for opportunities and resources.
+We also recommend joining our email list for up-to-date information and opportunities.

 How does a pre-health student balance it all!
 Come talk with us and we can take a look at ways to balance your schedule.